 Sunday 10th December 2023 | 11:30-13:00 Gulf Standard Time

-Location: Expo City Dubai, SE Room 8 (COP28 venue, blue zone) or watch online
+Location: Expo City Dubai, SE Room 8 (COP28 venue, blue zone B6, building 82) or watch online

 Hosts: Republic of Colombia, Climate Strategies, DIW Berlin

-As part of the official UNFCCC programme at COP28, this side event will bring together policymakers, non-party actors, community leaders, and research experts, with an emphasis on perspectives from the Global South, indigenous communities, women and youth.
-Participants will discuss the upcoming negotiations on the UNFCCC Work Programme on Just Transitions with the aim of catalysing ambition and implementation.
+As part of the official UNFCCC programme at COP28, this side event brought together policymakers, non-party actors, community leaders, and research experts, with an emphasis on perspectives from the Global South, indigenous communities, women and youth.
+Participants discussed negotiations on the UNFCCC Work Programme on Just Transitions with the aim of catalysing ambition and implementation.

 Amid significant uncertainty surrounding the upcoming draft decision on the new UNFCCC Work Programme on Just Transition (JTWP), we hope to seize this unique window of opportunity to foster an open and evidence-based conversation on how the JTWP can be operationalised to catalyse ambition and implementation.

 The Just Transition can help maximise positive spillovers from climate action, navigate trade-offs, reduce inequality, and boost economic development.
 If applied economy-wide, the Just Transition can create conditions enabling an acceleration towards Paris Agreement goals.

 Since Just Transitions are inherently embedded in local contexts, international negotiations must connect to the lived realities of people whose lives will be most impacted by climate policy.
 There is a need for UNFCCC spaces where diverse, local voices can bring forward their unique positions on the interconnections between transition and development.